gibfahn/dot/README.md

 Some things you have to do manually, here's a short list:

-- Change git username (All)
-  - `g ce` to edit my git config (if it opens an old one copy it's contents, delete it, and run `g ce` again).
-Config is at `~/.config/git/config`.
-  - Scroll to the bottom and change the name, email, and username (Github) fields.
 - Set up ssh keys (All)
   - If you don't have them you probably want them.
 Instructions [here](http://fahn.co/blog/setting-up-ssh-keys.html).